Canva acquires background removal specialists Kaleido – TechCrunch

-Kaleido, makers of a drag-and-drop background removal service for images and video, have been acquired by up and coming digital design platform Canva.
+Kaleido, makers of a drag-and-drop background removal service for images and video, have been acquired by up-and-coming digital design platform Canva.
 While the price and terms are not disclosed, it is speculated that this young company may have fetched nearly nine figures.

 It’s the right product at the right time, seemingly.
-In 2019, the Vienna-based Kaleido made remove.bg, a quick, simple, free, and good-enough background removal tool for images.
+In 2019, the Vienna-based Kaleido made remove.bg, a quick, simple, free and good-enough background removal tool for images.
 It became a hit among the many people who need to quickly do that kind of work but don’t want to fiddle around in Photoshop.

 Then late last year they took the wraps off Unscreen, which did the same thing for video — a similar task conceptually, but far more demanding to actually engineer and deploy.
 The simplicity and effectiveness of the tool practically begged to be acquired and integrated into a larger framework by the likes of Adobe, but Canva seems to have beaten the others to the punch.